-DANNY OLAN ALEXANDER, PGM 1994-2020
+DANNY OLAN ALEXANDER, PGM 1994-2020 JASON ALAN JEFCOAT, PGM 2020-2024

-BLUE LODGE TEXT BOOK OFFICIAL PUBLICATION OF THE

-GRAND LODGE OF MISSISSIPPI

-FREE AND ACCEPTED MASONS
+BLUE LODGE TEXT BOOK OFFICIAL PUBLICATION OF THE GRAND LODGE OF MISSISSIPPI FREE AND ACCEPTED MASONS

-I hereby certify that the Monitor and Ceremonies contained in the Thirtieth Edition of the Blue Lodge Text Book are exactly as revised by the Grand Lodge.
+I hereby certify that the Monitor and Ceremonies contained in the Thirty-first Edition of the Blue Lodge Text Book are exactly as revised by the Grand Lodge.

-May, 2021
+May, 2024

-Jason Alan Jefcoat, P. G. M. Grand Lecturer
+William Rayford Robinson, P. G. M. Grand Lecturer

-Thirtieth Edition, 2021
+Thirty-first Edition, 2024

-Contents
+CONTENTS

-Ceremony of Opening the Lodge
+Ceremony of Opening the Lodge 1

 Opening Prayer 1

 Prayer and Benediction at Closing 2

-Order of Business
+Rules of Order

-Test Oath or Tiler's Obligation 5
+Test Oath or Tiler's Obligation5

-Entered Apprentice Degree 7
+Entered Apprentice Degree7

 Fellow Craft Degree

 Master Mason Degree 54

 Burial Service

-Installation of Lodge Officers 89
+Installation of Officers

-Masonic Calendar 122

-Pronunciation Guide 124

-Suggested Fellow Craft Roll 130

-BLUE LODGE TEXT BOOK
+Blue Lodge Text Book

 CEREMONY AT OPENING

-At all Stated Communications, a M:M: Lodge must be opened first, and the Lodge business transacted.
-If necessary, labor may be dispensed with in the M:M: Lodge, and an E:A: or F:C: Lodge opened, as business may require.
-The W:M: may dispense with labor in one Lodge and resume in any other as often as necessary, during the day; but E:A: and F:C: Lodges must be closed and the business of the day finished in the M:M: Lodge.
+At all Stated Communications, a M∴M∴ Lodge must be opened first, and the Lodge business transacted.
+If necessary, labor may be dispensed with in the M∴M∴ Lodge, and an E∴A∴ or F∴C∴ Lodge opened, as business may require.
+The W∴M∴ may dispense with labor in one Lodge and resume in any other as often as necessary, during the day; but E∴A∴ and F∴C∴ Lodges must be closed and the business of the day finished in the M∴M∴ Lodge.

 OPENING PRAYER

 Great Architect of the Universe: In Thy name we have assembled, and in Thy name we desire to proceed in all our doings.
 Grant that the sublime principles of Freemasonry may so subdue every discordant passion within us, so harmonize and enrich our hearts with Thine own love and goodness that the Lodge at this time may humbly reflect that order and beauty which reign forever before Thy throne.
 Amen.

 PLEDGE OF ALLEGIANCE TO THE FLAG

 I pledge allegiance to the Flag of the United States of America and to the Republic for which it stands, one nation under God, indivisible, with liberty and justice for all.

 CLOSING PRAYER

 Supreme Grand Master, Ruler of Heaven and Earth: Now that we are about to separate and return to our respective places of abode, wilt Thou be pleased so to influence our hearts and minds that we may, each one of us, practice out of the Lodge those great moral duties which are inculcated in it, and with reverence study and obey the laws which Thou hast given us in Thy Holy Word.
 Amen.

 BENEDICTION AT CLOSING

 May the blessing of heaven rest upon us and all regular Masons!
 May brotherly love prevail, and every moral and social virtue cement us!

 ORDER OF BUSINESS

 After opening the Lodge, the order of Business shall be as follows:

-- 1. Opening of the Lodge

-- 2. Pledge of Allegiance to the Flag

-- 3. Reading of the Minutes of the Last Stated and subsequent Called Communications for reference
+- Reading of the Minutes of the Last Stated and subsequent Called Communications for reference

-- 4. Unfinished Business
+- 2. Unfinished Business

-- 5. Reports of Committees
+- 3. Reports of Committees

-- 6. Petitions and Applications
+- 4. Petitions and Applications

-- 7. Motions and Resolutions
+- 5. Motions and Resolutions

-- 8. Accounts
+- Accounts

-- 9. New Business
+- 7. New Business

-- 10. Grand Lodge Communications
+- 8. Grand Lodge Communications

-- 11. Reading of the Minutes of the meeting for correction
+- 9. Reading of the Minutes of the meeting for correction

-- 12. Closing the Lodge

 Any brother desiring to speak in the Lodge shall rise and address the Master in a respectful manner, and with Masonic form.

 No brother shall be permitted to speak more than twice on any one question, without consent of the Master.

 Debate shall be courteous and pertinent to the subject.
 On all questions submitted to the Lodge, its sense shall be ascertained by a show of hands or by ballot.